Scroll to navigation

 Configures how the Save dialog reacts when the selected file already exists, and saving would overwrite it.
 A true value requests a confirmation dialog be presented to the user.
 A false value requests that the overwrite take place without confirmation.
 Default value is true.

 Specifies a string that will be appended to the filename if the user enters a filename without an extension.
 The default value is the empty string, which means no extension will be appended to the filename in any case.
-This option is ignored on Mac OS X, which does not require extensions to filenames, and the UNIX implementation guesses reasonable values for this from the -filetypes option when this is not supplied.
+This option is ignored on macOS, which does not require extensions to filenames, and the UNIX implementation guesses reasonable values for this from the -filetypes option when this is not supplied.

 If a File types listbox exists in the file dialog on the particular platform, this option gives the filetypes in this listbox.
 When the user choose a filetype in the listbox, only the files of that type are listed.
 If this option is unspecified, or if it is set to the empty list, or if the File types listbox is not supported by the particular platform then all files are listed regardless of their types.
 See the section SPECIFYING FILE PATTERNS below for a discussion on the contents of filePatternList.